DonFreeze/Mp3Encoder/README.md

 1. Prerequisite

   - This project uses the Lame encoder library.
-You need to build the library and replace the lame library file in the lib folder.
+You may need to build the library and replace the lame library file in the lib folder.
-  - Also this project requires C++11 or higher.
+  - Also this project requires C++14 or higher.

 2. Installation and Usage